apache/unomi/src/site/markdown/index.md

 ![Unomi logo](images/apache-unomi-380x85.png)

-## A front end for personalization big data technologies (with built-in privacy management)
+## A personalization and A/B testing open source server (with built-in privacy management)

 ### In a few words